Kaffeine

 Kaffeine is a media player for Unix-like operating systems by KDE.

 By default it uses libVLC media framework but also supports GStreamer.
 It also supports the use of MPlayer project's binary codecs for proprietary formats.

 Kaffeine developers have also produced a Mozilla plugin to start the player for streaming content over the web.

-Features include streaming, DVB, DVD, Video CD and CD audio.
+Features include streaming, DVD, Video CD and CD audio,and ever since version >0.5 also provides full DVB support,[4] And, can simultaneously play and record multiple different channels within the same transponder.

+Nicely handles multiple frontends on a single device.

+DiSEqC 1.x switches, DiSEqC 1.2 rotors and USALS.